-Although hurricanes are not common in Upstate New York, they have occurred.
-However, unlike tornado warnings, hurricane warnings are typically issued several days in advance, allowing time to prepare.
+Although hurricanes are not common in upstate New York, they have occurred.
+However, unlike tornadoes, warnings for hurricanes are typically issued several days in advance, allowing time to prepare.

 Hurricane Notification, Preparation, and Safety

 As noted at the beginning of this section, weather issues are discussed in the morning briefing and monitored throughout the day.
 Certain basic measures should be taken at all Project-related sites.